The Politics of the Low-emission Energy Transition (POLTRANS)

 The Politics of the Low-emission Energy Transition, POLTRANS, is a network of scholars in Chile and Sweden that use their national contexts and situated case studies to collaborate across disciplines to analyze tensions surrounding the ongoing global transition to a low-emission, yet mineral-intensive, energy system.
 Formed at ACCESS-2024 in Stockholm, the network studies how both countries are deeply involved and intimately connected through the energy transition, especially how the building of large-scale renewable energy infrastructures requires new rounds of extraction, from lithium to rare earth elements (REEs), with impacts on livelihoods and ecosystems.
 Focusing on SDG 13—Climate Action, ACCESS-2026 provides a crucial venue to extend and deepen the network, and we will focus on four themes: 1.
 Global production networks; 2.
 National discourses and institutional frameworks; 3.
 Case studies at sites of contestation; 4.
 Research perspectives and methodologies in studies of energy transitions.

 First, as global institutions push towards critical mineral extraction, we will examine the role of Sweden and Chile in global production and consumption networks of renewable energy and how global market demands shape national contexts.
 Second, we will explore how national frameworks underpinning energy transitions might reinforce domestic injustices and power asymmetries.
-Third, focusing on extraction sites where the energy transition materializes, we will use participants’ case studies (in Atacama, Biobío, Skåne, Norrland) to develop comparative research designs.
+Third, focusing on extraction sites where the energy transition materializes, we will use participants’ case studies (in e.g., Atacama, Biobío, Skåne, Norrland) to develop comparative research designs.
 Finally, we will reflect on how innovations in materials science, art-based, decolonial, and more-than-human research methods could advance less-extractive and genuinely sustainable breakthroughs.

 EXPECTATIONS FOR PARTICIPANTS